-If clothes truly do make the man, his hairstyle should readily be recognised as the single most important accessory to completing this transformation.
-Whether long and unruly, shiny and slick, short and rigid – one’s hairdo of choice often says more about a man than what he wears, says or does.
-Having said that, one can hardly be blamed for getting lost in the overwhelming shuffle of hair products for men that easily inundate our favourite store’s shelves.
+If clothes truly do maketh the man, his hairstyle should be recognised as the single most important accessory to completing this transformation.
+Whether thick and unruly, shiny and slick, short and rigid – one’s hairdo of choice often says more about a man than what he wears, says or does.
+Having said that, one can hardly be blamed for getting lost in the overwhelming shuffle of hair products that easily inundate our favourite store’s shelves.

 How to Use This Guide

-Below you’ll find a variety of common hair types, with an appropriate product in bold.
+Like picking a haircut that suits your face shape, the type of products you choose should be determined by your hair’s length and texture – otherwise known as hair type.
+Below you’ll find a variety of common hair types, along with appropriate product recommendations.
 From there, choose your desired look in terms of hold and shine.
 Everything that falls in the ‘Medium’ box should be suitable for most hair types.
 Only when you stray outside of the box do these hair products for men become a little more niche.
 Within each category you’ll find out recommendation for the best of the best.

 For those lucky enough to have straight hair, there really is no restriction in terms of usable hair products.
 Mould to any style with almost any product.
 The biggest considerations will be the amount of hold and shine you require to suit your chosen look.

 Curly hair, once a target for the playground bully, is back on trend.
 Thick, full and textured, it can be left alone for a natural style.
 However, for a little more control of the hairs’ overall shape, apply a styling cream.
 You might also consider a mousse for definition, texture and a healthy-looking appearance.

 Given the nature of short hair, similar to straight hair, most styling products will work well here.
 Just consider hold and shine to suit a chosen look.